Arabia Petraea: Administration

-In AD 106, when Aulus Cornelius Palma Frontonianus was governor of Syria, the part of Arabia under the rule of Petra was absorbed into the Roman Empire as part of Arabia Petraea, and Petra became its capital.
+In 106 AD, when Aulus Cornelius Palma Frontonianus was governor of Syria, the part of Arabia under the rule of Petra was absorbed into the Roman Empire as part of Arabia Petraea, and Petra became its capital.
 Petra declined rapidly under Roman rule, in large part from the revision of sea-based trade routes.
 In 363, an earthquake destroyed many buildings and crippled the vital water management system.
 The old city of Petra was the capital of the Eastern Roman province of Palaestina III and many churches from the Byzantine period were excavated in and around Petra.
 In one of them, the Byzantine Church, 140 papyri were discovered, which contained mainly contracts dated from 530s to 590s, establishing that the city was still flourishing in the 6th century.

-Petra served as the base for Legio III Cyrenaica, and the governor of the province would spend time in both cities, issuing edicts from both.
+Petra served as one of the bases for Legio III Cyrenaica, and the governor of the province would spend time in both cities, issuing edicts from both.

+Urbanism and architecture

+Across the cities of Arabia Petraea, Roman urban elements were introduced, but their execution varied and was deeply shaped by local traditions.
+Cities such as Gerasa and Philadelphia adopted Roman features, colonnaded avenues (cardo and decumanus), public monuments, and loosely rectilinear plans, yet their construction techniques and architectural decoration remained strongly influenced by regional Near Eastern and Nabataean practice.
+Bostra, the provincial capital, exhibited a different character: its buildings followed Roman civic models but were executed in the local basalt, giving the city a severe and non-classical appearance.
+Philippopolis stands apart, having been founded according to an idealized Roman colonial plan, with strict orthogonal streets and standardized public buildings laid out from its inception.
+Generally, while Roman models became organizing elements, their construction often relied on local craftsmen who modified classical design, proportions, and decoration.
+The result was a mixture of Roman, Hellenistic, and indigenous Semitic forms rather than a simple cultural replacement.